 - Finally, the character returns to their everyday life, but things are different now.

-Narrative Arcs or Plot Diagrams:
+Narrative Arcs or Plot Diagrams Framework:

-Framework Explanation: The Plot Diagram involves
+Framework Explanation:

 - Exposition